Bicycle visibility

 Bill & Rosa’s Book Room

-What is Bill & Rosa's Book Room ?
+Where is Bill & Rosa's Book Room?

 First of all, for us, a Book Room is a comfortable place to spend some time.
 Think of it as the reading lounge on the ocean liners of yore with a western bent.
 Our maître-mots are